exascale-genomics/mvp-wgs-sv/parabricks_readme.md

 ```

 ## Sequence and Reference data
 Several files for testing will be downloaded.
-The description and steps taken can be seen [here](https://github.com/exascale-genomics/mvp-wgs-sv/blob/main/data/1kg_download.txt) and the [directions](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/analysisSet/).
+The description and steps taken can be seen [here](https://github.com/exascale-genomics/mvp-wgs-sv/blob/main/data/1kg_download.txt) and the [source of the data](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/analysisSet/).

 ## Testing
 NVIDIA Clara-Parabricks provides multiple [tools](https://docs.nvidia.com/clara/parabricks/4.0.0/index.html#software-overview) and [workflows](https://docs.nvidia.com/clara/parabricks/4.0.0/index.html#parabricks-pipelines).
 We will be testing the tools specified in the link above as well as the workflows for germline variant detection using both low-coverage and 30X whole-genome samples.